Diet problems can happen when you have advanced cancer. But there are treatments available that can help with controlling your symptoms.

 - Don't worry too much about what you eat.
 If you feel like it, have it.

 - Ask the hospital dietician for hints on how to prepare simple foods that are easy to digest.

-- If you really don't feel like eating, at least drink small amounts as often as you can.
+- Drink small amounts as often as you can if you don't feel like eating.
 Or try drinking high energy supplements between meals.